EnvelopSound/EnvelopForLive/readme.md

 * `envelop_global_reverb`

 ### dependencies
+The
-The EnvelopLive system requires Ableton Live, Max For Live and Max 7.
+system requires Ableton Live, Max For Live and Max 7.

 For routing audio from Live to the Envelop binaural server we use the Jack Audio routing application (JackPilot), downloadable from: http://jackaudio.org/downloads/.
 (Note, for Mac OS El Capitan, there is a link to a beta version here: https://github.com/jackaudio/jack2/issues/144 )